Dainja55/Mass-Effectiveness-Installation-Guide/ME Installation Guide.md

 ## Backing Up Main LE Installation From Your Library

-For Steam, right click on Mass Effect Legendary Edition > Manage > Browse Local Files > right click "Game" > copy to a folder of your choice, but I recomend `c:/WJ/Vanilla Game Backups`
+In steam, right click on Mass Effect Legendary Edition > Manage > Browse Local Files > right click "Game" > copy to a folder of your choice, but I recomend `c:/WJ/Vanilla Game Backups`

-For Origin
+For Origin, you'll have to find the games manually in your Origin installation

 ---